RocketPuppy/Retrograde/RULES.md

 * Each turn, any untapped asset may perform research.
 * An asset that performs research becomes tapped.
 * Draw one card when an asset performs research.

+# Repair
+* Each turn, any untapped asset may repair any damage they've sustained.
+* An asset that repairs damage removes 1 damage from itself.
+* An asset that repairs damage becomes tapped.

 # Construction
 * Each turn, any untapped asset may allocate its construction power in one of three ways.